blackrubystudio/Sushi-dish-detection/README.md

     <img src="./image/dish_with_color_splash.png" alt="gatten dish detection with color splash" width="300"/>
 </p>

+> Implement a color splash effect on dish detection.

 ## Introduction

 The following is a summary of the "Sushi Dish Detection Project" in October 2018.
 If there is a mistake or a better way, please let us know by e-mail(info@blackrubystudio.com) or Github.
 We also hope that this summary will give some hints to others who are learning deep learning just like we do.